manthan-paktolus/Basic-Programming/README.md

 --> A segment of code that can be easily run by "calling" the function name --> Depending on the type of function,may do something in return

+# Arguments

+--> Variables we pass into a function in order to be manipulated and then either

+- returned back to us
+- printed to the console
+- used in another operation